LucasBehrendt/gamers-ground/README.md

         AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
     ```

-- Go to your Heroku Config Variables for your project, and add the above 'USE_AWS' with a value of 'True' to use AWS on Heroku.
+- Go to your Heroku Config Variables for your project and add the above 'USE_AWS' with a value of 'True' to use AWS on Heroku.

 - Next, open the CSV file you saved earlier for your staticfiles user.
 There are two keys here you'll need.